AlexALX/ScreenshotGrab/README.md

 Q: How to make screenshot of window?
 <br>A: Press Alt+PrintScreen keys combination on active window.

+Q: How to make screenshot from part of screen?
+<br>A: Press Shift+PrintScreen keys combination and then click by left mouse button and choose area.

 Q: Program crash at startup!
 <br>A: Make sure you have installed .NET Framework v2.0 or newer.